Failure and not giving a f*ck!

-Overcome Failure as an Artist right now!
-By Learning to understand that failure is inevitable and that your Successes can be a direct result of your failures.
+To Overcome Artistic failure right now you simply have to understand and accept that failure is inevitable and that your Successes can be a direct result of your failures.

-While we film our little documentary-series about the shop things go wrong all the time.
-But instead of dwelling on not plugging in the mic of putting the camera into record or forgetting what we’re saying and letting it get us down we just turned it into and out-takes episode.
-Lemons to Lemonade, and that the type of thinking im going to share with you here.
+While were filming our little documentary-series about the shop things went wrong all the time.
+But instead of dwelling on not plugging in the mic, forgeting to press record or totally losing the thread of we we’re saying.
+Instead of letting it get us down we just turned it into and out-takes episode.
+Lemons to Lemonade.
+We accepted that failure was a part of the process of getting better.
+That’s the type of thinking I’m going to share with you here.

 Failure is here to stay